donghwijung/MuNES/README.md

 python munes_wo_map.py
 ```
 ## Acknowledgement
-The codes in this repository is based on [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM), [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM), and [PathPlanning](https://github.com/zhm-real/PathPlanning).
+The code in this repository is based on [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM), [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM), and [PathPlanning](https://github.com/zhm-real/PathPlanning).
 Thanks to the authors of those codes.
 ## Citation
 This code is for the paper below:

 Donghwi Jung, Jae-Kyung Cho, Younghwa Jung, Soohyun Shin, Seong-Woo Kim, Autonomous Robot Intelligence Lab, Seoul National University.